cyrraz/plothist/docs/advanced/model_examples.rst

 Below is the code that generates the data and model histograms used in all the examples of this section.

 The idea is to have a ``data_hist`` corresponding to any kind of data representing a count of entries for a variable, a ``signal_hist`` corresponding to the signal model, and a list of ``background_hists`` used to model everything that is not the signal.
-We also define three functions that will be used as model components.
+We also define 3 functions that will be used as model components.

 We also show an example of how to scale the model to the data.
-We take advantage that the histograms are separated from the plotting functions to do this, so they can be manipulated.
+We take advantage that the histograms are separated from the plotting functions to do this, so they can be manipulated before being plotted.

 .. code-block:: python